What to do in Mumbai on your next Mumbai holiday – with a stay at the Oberoi Mumbai

-We left London on a Saturday morning, and flew the 10h30 to Mumbai with Jet Airways, which offered a very good business class experience.
+We left London on a Saturday morning, and flew the 10h30 to Mumbai with Jet Airways, which offered a very good business class experience (but sadly has stopped flying in 2019).
 With the time difference (5h30), we landed in Mumbai past midnight the following day, which I have to say, was very weird.

-We were met by our driver, organised by Tamarind Tours, who took care of all our ground arrangements whilst in India and made our way to the stunning Oberoi Mumbai, which has recently been refurnished and redesigned and, let’s put it this way, it was AMAZING.
+We were met by our driver, organised by Tamarind Tours, who took care of all our ground arrangements whilst in India and made our way to the stunning Oberoi Mumbai, which has recently been refurnished and redesigned and the perfect base for a Mumbai holiday.
 Our ride from the airport was uneventful, and as it was dark, we actually did not see much.
 Which was perfectly fine by me.

 The time difference made it weird for us to go to sleep immediately, but we had a 7am wake up call the next day, so we did our best to sleep.
-Our lovely suite was incredibly comfortable, and when we woke up, we were blessed with this view.
+Our lovely suite at the Oberoi Mumbai was incredibly comfortable, and when we woke up, we were blessed with this view.

 We honestly had no idea what to expect – but it was a beautiful day and the skies were quite clear, which apparently is something that doesn’t happen every day.
 We had breakfast at the hotel, and jumped in a cab, which took is to the Colaba area, not too far from the hotel so we could meet our Flytographer.